Table of Contents

 Christian Bromberger

 In the rice-growing regions of the Caspian hinterland, water requirements are considerable and irrigation requires careful organization.
 It is estimated that one hectare of rice, on average, requires 12,400 cubic meters of water.
-To meet this demand various techniques are used, depending on the micro climate of the area and the resources available.
+To meet this demand various techniques are used.

 This Article Has Images/Tables.